 Building on the change-making agency and revolutionary ideation inside the walls, this Article points the way to an alternative approach to decarceration: thinking alongside people banished from the polity.
 Criminal law scholars routinely recount their stories, but rarely do we consider people held in prison to be thought leaders, let alone equal partners, in progressing toward a decarceral future.
 Despite conducting extensive research on prisons and those held inside them, legal scholars know—and wonder—tremendously little about the decarceral work, decarceral ideas, and “think tanks” that surge behind bars.
 The absence of our curiosity reflects and reproduces the ideological work of carceral punishment.

 This Article demonstrates that an alternative vision of decarceration that resists this ideological work opens up more promising paths to create the legal and social change that our current moment demands.
 It calls on legal scholars and all those committed to large-scale decarceration to find ways to discover, ignite, and emancipate more decarceral visions on the inside.
 And it argues that, unless we make this challenging shift, we suppress innovative, effective, and more conceivable possibilities to radically transform our carceral state.

 mass incarceration, decarceration, prisoners, social movements, political change, social change, movement law, violent crime, expertise, criminal justice policy

 Saifee, Seema, "Decarceration's Inside Partners" (2022).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2822.